A Spicy Perspective

 Bowl of Maafe with scoop of rice, metal spoon scooping.

-How to Make This Easy Recipe
+How to Make African Peanut Soup

 First, set out a blender.
 Place the onion wedges, tomato wedges, piece of ginger, garlic cloves, and peanut butter in the blender.
+Cover and purée until smooth.

+Then add the chopped pieces of chicken.
 Stir in the broth, chopped bell pepper, carrots, and crushed red pepper.
 Add 1 teaspoon of salt.

 Pouring chicken broth over chopped peppers and carrots with chicken and peanut puree in a large cooking pot.